ABBA Voyage

 ABBA Voyage is a virtual concert residency by the Swedish pop group ABBA.
-The concerts feature virtual avatars (dubbed 'ABBAtars'), depicting the group as they appeared in 1977.
-The concerts are held in a purpose-built venue at the Queen Elizabeth Olympic Park in London, officially called the ABBA Arena.
+The concerts feature virtual avatars (dubbed "ABBAtars"), depicting the group as they appeared in 1979 and use the original vocals recorded by the group, accompanied by a 10 piece live instrumental band on stage.
+The concerts are held in the ABBA Arena, a purpose-built venue in the Queen Elizabeth Olympic Park in London.
+It is produced by Svana Gisla and Ludvig Andersson, directed by Baillie Walsh, co-executive produced by Johan Renck and choreographed by Wayne McGregor.

-The digital versions of ABBA have been created with motion capture and performance techniques with the four band members and the visual effects company Industrial Light & Magic, in what is the company’s first foray into music.
+The digital versions of ABBA were created with motion capture and performance techniques with the four band members and the visual effects company Industrial Light & Magic, in what is the company's first foray into music.

-The ABBA Voyage concert is produced by Svana Gisla and Ludvig Andersson, director Baillie Walsh, co-executive producer Johan Renck and choreographer Wayne McGregor.

-Pophouse, a Swedish entertainment company, is a co-developer of the project and its lead investor.
-Two Pophouse executives, Michael Bolingbroke and Per Sundin, both serve in leadership positions of the production company behind the show.
-According to multiple media reports, the project is one of the most expensive live music experiences in history, with a budget of $175 million.
-The show was nominated for two categories at the 21st Visual Effects Society Awards, losing Outstanding Virtual Cinematography in a CG Project to the science-fiction film Avatar: The Way of Water, but winning Outstanding Visual Effects in a Special Venue Project.
+According to media reports, the project is one of the most expensive live music experiences in history, with a budget of $175 million.
+The show was nominated for two categories at the 21st Visual Effects Society Awards, losing Outstanding Virtual Cinematography in a CG Project to the film Avatar: The Way of Water (2022), but winning Outstanding Visual Effects in a Special Venue Project.

 Background

 ABBA had unofficially split up in December 1982, and despite renewed interest in the band from the 1990s onwards, following the worldwide success of their greatest hits album ABBA Gold, the musical Mamma Mia! and its film adaptation, the members had repeatedly refused to re-form.
 Reportedly, they turned down an offer of $1 billion in 2000 to perform again.
 In 2008, Björn Ulvaeus told The Sunday Telegraph, "We will never appear on stage again.
 There is simply no motivation to re-group."
 He repeated the statement in an interview in 2014 while promoting the publication of ABBA: The Official Photo Book.

+In 2016 American media reported that British entrepreneur Simon Fuller had approached ABBA with his idea to create a virtual reality ABBA using new technology.
+In November that year Fuller was photographed in London meeting with ABBA.
 In September 2017, Benny Andersson told Swedish newspaper Expressen that there were plans for ABBA to tour "virtually", using digital avatars of the group.
-Ulvaeus told the BBC that the idea had been proposed to the band by Simon Fuller.
-The idea of using representations of a singer backed by a live band originated with Elvis: The Concert in the 1990s, when Elvis Presley "sang" at concerts via old video clips accompanied by his live backup band.
 In April 2018, the four members issued a statement saying that during preparations for the tour, they had regrouped in the studio and had recorded two new songs, titled "I Still Have Faith in You" and "Don't Shut Me Down".